ethangumin/sort_visualizer/README.md

 </ul>
 In addition, this project will include:
 <ul>
-    <li>A modal describing Sorting Algorithm Data Visualizer and instructions on how to use it</li>
+    <li>A modal describing "Sort Visualizer" and instructions on how to use it</li>
     <li>A production README</li>
 </ul>